 We’ve all been there before.
 That sinking feeling in the pit of your stomach when you realize that you’re up against insurmountable odds.
-Whether it’s in our personal lives or on the big screen, we love to root for the underdog.
+Whether it’s in our personal lives or on the big screen, I love to root for the underdog.

 There’s something about watching someone achieve the impossible that just gets our blood pumping.
 It’s the reason why Rocky is such an enduring movie franchise and why we can’t help but clap along with Rudy as he runs onto that football field.

 Underdog stories are some of the most inspiring and popular ones out there, which is why we’ve compiled a list of some of the best examples in recent memory.
 So sit back, get comfortable, and get ready to be inspired by these incredible underdog stories.

 The Shawshank Redemption is the quintessential underdog story.
 It’s the tale of a man who is wrongfully accused and sent to prison, where he must endure years of abuse at the hands of the guards.